interfaceVisionStaging/interfacevisionstaging.github.com/aboutUs.md

 ---
 layout: page
-title: Interface Vision - Our Team
+title: Interface Vision - About Us
+id: about
 tagline: Meet our team with Kevin Beattie, Eric Hosick and Chris Hylton.
 theme:
   name: twitter